spacy-pl/demo/README.md

 # spacy-pl-demo
-Demonstration of polish language support in spaCy.
+Demonstration of Polish language support in spaCy.

 ## How it works
 Flask application defined in `app.py` assembles `templates` and bundles `static` files